amd/ZenDNN-pytorch-plugin/README.md

 - Build System

 ### 1.2.1.
 ZenDNN Integration Code
 ZenDNN is integrated into _zentorch_ using CPP code which interfaces ATen API to ZenDNN's API.
 This code exports torch compatible API similar to ATen IR of PyTorch.
-The exported API is made avaiable for usage from python code using TORCH_LIBRARY and TORCH_LIBRARY_IMPL.
+The exported API is made available for usage from python code using TORCH_LIBRARY and TORCH_LIBRARY_IMPL.
 Integration code is linked and compiled into _zentorch_ using CppExtension provided by PyTorch.

 The following ops are integrated as of now:
 - Embedding bag op